INSURING YOUR CAR

 Anyone injured in an accident, regardless of fault (unless you’re charged with a serious driving offence in connection with the accident) can claim for medical expenses and lost income.

-If you are not mostly at fault, and if you have more than a minor Injury, you can claim benefits for longer than the six months.
+If you are not mostly at fault, and if you have more than a minor injury, you can claim benefits for longer than the twelve months.

 Damage to your vehicle and damage to other people's vehicles or property aren’t covered by CTP Insurance.